Solving non-Markovian Stochastic Control Problems driven by Wiener Functionals: Construction of optimal controls: Measurable selection and -controls

-\section{Appendix C. Construction of optimal controls: Measurable selection and $\epsilon$-controls}
+\section{Construction of optimal controls: Measurable selection and $\epsilon$-controls}

-In this section, we provide the proofs of the technical details associated with our dynamic programming algorithm described in Section \ref{DPALGORITHM}.
+In this section, we provide the proofs of the technical details associated with our dynamic programming algorithm described in Section \ref{mainrsection}.
 In the sequel, it will be important to deal with universally measurable sets.
 For readers who are not familiar with this class of sets, we refer to e.g \cite{bertsekas}.
-If $(R , \beta(R))$ is a Borel space, let $P(R)$ be the space of all probability measures defined on the Borel $\sigma$-algebra $\mathcal{B}(R)$ generated by $R$.
-We denote
+If $(R , \mathcal{B}(R))$ is a Borel space, let $P(R)$ be the space of all probability measures defined on the Borel $\sigma$-algebra $\mathcal{B}(R)$ generated by $R$.
+The universal $\sigma$-algebra $\mathcal{E}(R)$ is defined by